 4. Improved aesthetics

 By proper planning in the design and construction stage, we can often improve your homes street appeal.
 By being able to choose roof locations and adjust roof components or minimise unsightly interior and exterior conduits we can improve the look of your home.

-5. Utilise on site safety equipment for safer and often more cost effective install
+5. Utilise on-site safety equipment for safer and often more cost-effective install

 By installing solar during the build process, often the scaffold, hoists and equipment can be utilised for a safer install.
-This will often lead to cost savings if the home would require scaffold, crane hire, scissor lifts or elevated platforms if done post construction.
+This will often lead to cost savings if the home would require scaffold, crane hire, scissor lifts or elevated platforms if done post-construction.
 Win, win!

 At Stinson Air & Solar we are the experts in installing solar power and battery storage systems in collaboration with new home builders during the build process.
-Talk to us today about how we can help make getting solar or battery storage in to your new home.
+Talk to us today about how we can help make getting solar or battery storage into your new home.